Targeted Secondary School Social Skills

 Interactive Activities

 • Each target social skill includes one Interactive Activity.
-This is an activity that students can work on independently to improve their comprehension of the Secondary TeachTown Social Skills episodes and their ability to make inferences about social situations.
-The Interactive activities are designed to supplement the teacher-driven lesson plans, and can be assigned as individual in-class activities or as homework.
+This is an activity that students can work on independently to improve their comprehension of the Secondary TeachTown Social Skills curriculum episodes and their ability to make inferences about social situations.
+The Interactive activities are designed to supplement the teacher-driven lesson plans and can be assigned as individual in-class activities or as homework.

-• The students will watch clips of the animated episode and will answer 5 multiple choice questions (interspersed between clips) about the target skill.
+• The students will watch clips of the animated episode and will answer 5 multiple-choice questions (interspersed between clips) about the target skill.
 Each response option is paired with a picture for visual support.

 • The questions and response options are read aloud, so students who are not fluent readers are also able to access this activity.